awslabs/graphstorm/graphstorm-processing/docs/source/usage/example.rst

 The data files are expected to be:

 * Tabular data files.
-We support CSV with header format, or in Parquet format.
+We support CSV-with-header format, or in Parquet format.
-  The files can be partitioned (multiple parts), or a single file.
+  The files can be split (multiple parts), or a single file.
-* Available on a local filesystem or on S3.
+* Available on a local file system or on S3.
 * One tabular file source per edge and node type.
 For example, for a particular edge type, all node identifiers (source, destination), features, and labels should exist as columns in a single file source.

-Apart from the data, GSProcessing also requires a configuration file that describes the data and the transformations we will need to apply to the features and labels.
-We support both the GConstruct configuration format, and the library's own GSProcessing format.
+Apart from the data, GSProcessing also requires a configuration file that describes the data and the transformations we will need to apply to the features and any encoding needed for labels.
+We support both the `GConstruct configuration format <https://graphstorm.readthedocs.io/en/latest/configuration/configuration-gconstruction.html#configuration-json-explanations>`_
+, and the library's own GSProcessing format, described in :doc:`/developer/input-configuration`.

 .. note::
     We expect end users to only provide a GConstruct configuration file,